-Invalidation happens to anyone who’s in any kind of relationship with a narcissist.
+Invalidation happens to anyone who’s in any relationship with a narcissist.

-Invalidation is when your, thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, relationships, it can be a severe as everything about who you are and what you do is rejected, ignored, criticised and judged, by the narcissist.
+Invalidation is when your thoughts, feelings, opinions, weight, shape, Job, hobbies, dreams, relationships, it can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged, by the narcissist.

 One of our six human needs is love and connection, to feel like we belong.
 It’s as essential to our mental health as water is to our physical health.
 Connecting to others and having a sense of belonging and validation is a core human need.